BelimFaux/3D-Tetris/README.md

 ## Additional and general remarks

-- I added some extra things, that seemed helpful for me:
+- I added some extra things, that seemed helpful/fun for me:
-    - An axis overlay (like in lab1a) that shows the axis of the grid (it does _not_ rotate with the block) and can be used for better orientation, when the grid is rotated in some weird way.
+    - An axis overlay (like in lab1a) that shows the axis of the grid and lies at the current blocks center of rotation (it does _not_ rotate with the block).
+This can be used for better orientation, when the grid is rotated in some weird way.
 The overlay can be toggled with the '#' key.
     - A 'cheat code' that instantly spawns an I-Piece, which can be helpful for testing some things.
 Can be activated by pressing both ',' and '.' at the same time.
     - Music that plays in the background (paused by default) which can be toggled by pressing 'm'
 - Credits